 Let the ‘The Aberdonian’ whisk you away as we take in some of the best that Scotland has to offer, both on train and off.
 Crossing the Forth Bridge, the train runs along the coast for much of its route making it an unrivalled way to experience Scotland.
-In Aberdeen there is a chance to explore this historic city, or take one of our off train excursions that include a castle or distillery visit.
+In Aberdeen there is a chance to explore this historic city, or take one of our off train excursions that include a castle or whisky tasting.
 On board the train you can sit back in comfortable seats and large windows through which to admire the scenery.
 Our friendly team will look after you, and if you choose to dine with us you will be treated to fine Scottish fare.
 Come and travel with us as Tornado runs regularly over this historic route.

 Prices start from £99.00